Severe Thunderstorm Warning issued for Lake by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Lake by NWS

-Effective: 2021-08-10 21:59:00 EDT Expires: 2021-08-10 22:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-08-10 21:47:00 EDT Expires: 2021-08-10 22:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Continuous cloud to ground lightning is occurring with these storms.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Lake A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 915 PM CDT FOR NORTHERN LAKE COUNTY At 858 PM CDT, severe thunderstorms were located along a line extending from near Portage to Merrillville, moving east at 35 mph.
-Gusty winds persist behind the leading edge of storms.
+Target Area: Lake A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 915 PM CDT FOR NORTHERN LAKE COUNTY At 846 PM CDT, severe thunderstorms were located along a line extending from near Burns Harbor to near Merrillville, moving east at 30 mph.
+Gary Airport gusted to 58 mph with these storms.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include Gary, Portage, Merrillville, Schererville, Hobart, Highland, Griffith, Dyer, St. John, Lake Station and New Chicago.
+Locations impacted include Hammond, Gary, Portage, Merrillville, Schererville, Hobart, Highland, Munster, Griffith, Dyer, St. John, Lake Station and New Chicago.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0